iqfareez/mpt-website/docs/features/quick-actions.md

 Each of the actions can be **split into its individual shortcuts**.
 Tap and hold one of the actions and drop it on the home screen.

-Video demonstration is provided below:
+A video demonstration is provided below:

 :::note